Subject Summary: Part II Pharmacology

 - a dissertation based on a research project undertaken by the student over an eight-week period (for aims 2-4 and learning outcomes 2-5);

-- judgement of the student's oral presentational skills by all research project supervisors (for aims 3-4 and learning outcomes 2 and 3).
+- judgement of the student’s oral presentational skills by Part II examiners (for aims 3-4 and learning outcomes 2 and 3).

 Courses of Preparation